Thorbecken/watchers-service/README.md

         - Let the method split the coordinates of these new continents based if there connected.
         - Let the method add coordinates of continents that are surrounded by another continent to the surrounding continent.
         - If only one continent survives split the continent with the default method.

+Watch-020: Rework the API's to allow for more nuanced interactions with the world and make is possible for the frontend to use these.